 King's College Chapel is a splendid example of late Gothic (Perpendicular) architecture.
 It was started in 1446 by Henry VI (1421-71) and took over a century to build.
 It has the largest fan vault in the world and some of the finest medieval stained glass.
-It is also the venue for the Christmas Eve service, A Festival of Nine Lessons and Carols, which is broadcast to millions around the world.
+It is also the venue for the Christmas Eve service.

 - Visit the Chapel

 - Who's who

 The Chapel plays a central role in College life.
 It was built as a place of daily worship for the College scholars, and today the Choir still sings Evensong daily during term time.